Fred Thomson

 "The Tough Guy" [Feb 1926] §§

-"Hands Across the Border" [May 1926] §§
+"Hands Across The Border" [May 1926] §§

 "The Two-Gun Man" [June 1926]